scottmk/ti4-reference/snippets/techs/te/yellow/keleres-agency-supply-network.md

 Requirements: :ti4-tech-cybernetic: :ti4-tech-cybernetic:

-Once per action, when you resolve a unit's <span style="font-variant:small-caps;">Production</span> abilities, you may resolve another of your <span style="font-variant:small-caps;">Production</span> abilities in any system.
+Once per action, when you resolve a unit's <span style="font-variant:small-caps;">Production</span> abilities, you may resolve another of your unit's <span style="font-variant:small-caps;">Production</span> abilities in any system.